Go to your Pipeline

 Maria Herrell

-Updated 1 week ago
+Updated 10 months ago

 Trackable emails in Pipeline CRM provide insights into your contacts’ engagement by monitoring email opens and link clicks.
 Here’s how it works: